gastaldi/quarkus-extension-catalog-service/README.md

 The builder may take time to process the spec file and initialize the in-memory representation of the repo.
 However, once built, the repo could be persisted in another form that is more optimal to initialize from, if necessary.
-The idea to have the simplest possible format exposed to the users and admins to define the extension registry.
+The idea to have the simplest possible format exposed to the users and admins to define the extension repository.

 Also, just in case, the repo could also be initialized in a static-init method.